Adarsh321123/Jetpack-Joyride/README.md

 Everyone will implement their Priority 3 and 4 Features

 ## Section 4: Disaster Recovery
-This section should describe how each member plans to get back on track if they fall behind.
-Please take this section seriously.

 Since every group member has different amounts of time they can spend on this project and reasons they may fall behind, we will deal with this one by one.

-If one of us falls behind, the first course of action will be to figure it out themselves.
+If one of us falls behind, the first course of action will be to try and figure it out ourselves.
 The second course is asking the rest of the team how to help.
 We will meet up and help this person catch up.

 Adarsh is getting a head start on his SURF, so if he were to fall behind, it would be at the beginning and not the end of the week.
 So, he should be able to get back on track easily.
-Otherwise, Rayhan can take this since he is more free in the beginning of the week.
+Otherwise, Rayhan can take this since he is more free during the beginning of the week.

 Rayhan is in CS 38 and so he spends more time on that class in the middle and end of the week.
 So, he can pass his work to Adarsh if he falls behind.